 When these kinds of stories come to light, it goes deep to show how far as a society we need to grow, and why we have to do better when it comes to diversity inclusion regardless of gender, colour, and race.

-You can find out more on the story by heading to The Washington Post.
+You can find out more about the story by heading to The Washington Post.
 The story was written by Nitasha Tiku, a tech culture reporter based in San Francisco.

 Also read: The World Bank Asks the Ugandan Government to Ditch the OTT Tax